jetblack87/cs575/README.md

 Where `<process_key>` is the key of the process for which you are querrying.

-### PUT requests
+### PATCH requests

-To update a process, perform a PUT request against the URL:
+To update a process, perform a PATCH request against the URL:
 `http://<host>:<port>/processes/<process_key>`

-With a body containing the process fields that you wish to update (must include the key of the process at a minimum):
+With a body containing the process fields that you wish to update:
-`{"Key":"L21hZXN0cm8vZDAxL3J1bnRpbWUvYWdlbnRzL2EwMS9wcm9jZXNzZXMvcDAx","AdminState":"on"}`
+`{"AdminState":"on"}`

 The above request will update the process to change the "AdminState" of the process to "on".